I build AI operating models that move enterprises from ambition to governed production delivery.

 What changed in practice

-• Enabled large-scale cloud and infrastructure transformation planning
+• Enabled large-scale cloud and infrastructure transformation

 • Linked roadmaps to business priorities and measurable value